You normally can’t use your super until you reach preservation age. In rare cases your super fund may let you have some of the money early.

 There are different rules if you’re over preservation age and haven’t retired.
 You must:

-be able to prove that you have compassionate grounds for needing early release of super.Read more about compassionate grounds.
+You must be able to prove that you have compassionate grounds for needing early release of superannuation.Read more on the Australian Taxation Office website.